frypatch/The-Price-of-Remembering/book/CHAPTER_08.md

 “And trouble,” she chimed, “is what happens when it does.”

-Our laughter warmed the air briefly.
-With Devi, words became a game—a rhythmic trade of edges and smiles.
-For all her talk of danger, she had a way of softening sharp conversations into comfortable unsteadiness.
+For a moment, our laughter warmed the air.
+With Devi, words were a game.
+A dance of edges and smiles between us.
+She had a way of turning something sharp into something softer.
+She made uneasy talk feel gentle.
+Steady as a hand on your shoulder.

 But soon, as was often the case with Devi, the talk turned deeper.
-It wasn’t long before the Four-Plate Door came up, that lingering riddle at the heart of my days and nights in the Archives.
+It wasn’t long before the Four-Plate Door came up, that lingering riddle in the Archives.
 Devi’s grin shifted, growing tighter, though her eyes grew hungrier.
 “Do you know what no one tells you about the Archives?” she said, voice low and conspiratorial.
 “It’s pruned.”

 “Pruned?”